 The treatment goals for radiation sickness are to prevent further radioactive contamination; treat life-threatening injuries, such as from burns and trauma; reduce symptoms; and manage pain.

-Decontamination is the removal of as much external radioactive particles as possible.
+Decontamination involves removing external radioactive particles.
 Removing clothing and shoes eliminates about 90 percent of external contamination.
 Gently washing with water and soap removes additional radiation particles from the skin.

-Decontamination prevents further distribution of radioactive materials and lowers the risk of internal contamination from inhalation, ingestion or open wounds.
+Decontamination prevents radioactive materials from spreading more.
+It also lowers the risk of internal contamination from inhalation, ingestion or open wounds.